 Image: Carol Sowden MA Creative Practice Show Reel 4.

 Aims & objectives

-We want to focus on the importance of collaboration and networks in creating art and design practices that contribute to the four pillars of sustainability; environmental, social, economic and cultural.
+We want to focus on the importance of collaboration and networks in creating art and design practices that contribute to the four pillars of sustainability; environmental, social, economic and culture.
 We are especially interested in complicating as well as expanding the notions of sustainability within art and design education and on how they contribute to engaging the public in sustainable and progressively transformative practices.

 As we are convinced that sustainability is also about meshing up and intersecting practice and theory, the day will span from theoretical to practical engagements with sustainability - always with a focus on making this day productive in terms of building alliances, projects and shared commitments between the people attending.

-The symposium especially invites contributions by people active within art and design schools on sustainability fostering initiatives: tutors, technicians, administrators, researchers and more.
+The symposium especially invites contributions by people active within art and design schools on sustainability fostering initiatives: tutors, students, technicians, administrators, researchers and more.
 We welcome contributions by students as this is where many of the most innovative initiatives are coming from.

 What will happen?